top of page

 When and What

-School of Community meetings are on Wednesday evening (except school holidays) at 8.00pm in the Resource Centre (back of Holy Cross Church in Eastleigh).
+School of Community meetings are on Wednesday evening at 8.00pm at Holy Cross Resource Centre in Eastleigh (no meetings during school holidays).
 We'll have a conversation about a topic circulated via email.
 You can join the conversation from 8pm also via ZOOM here.

 Other meetings.
 During the year we have also other meetings and initiatives (family friendly holidays, day trips, retreats).